tcpiercy/ping-linux-machine-azure/README.md

 (https://drive.google.com/file/d/1wtcZP9u37IKxT53l0XAHxm5A10G3HyLV/preview" width="640" height="480" allow="autoplay)"/>
 </p>
 <p>
 In the link above, I demonstrate how I observed traffic between two virtual machines I created inb Azure, one Windows and one Linux, using RDP, Wireshark, and Powershell.
-Firstly, I filtered for ICMP traffic.
-Then I pinged the Linux machine from the Windows machine, and observed in Wireshark.
+Firstly, I filtered for ICMP traffic and observed.
+Then I pinged the Linux machine from the Windows machine, and observed in Wireshark as well.
+I then verified by using ipconfig /all the traffic between the machines as well.
 </p>
 <br />